4n41yz3r/launchkey-fl-studio-enhanced/README.md

 - **Sequencer Bank selection**: Use `Track Left/Right` buttons to navigate between sequencer banks.
 - **Pattern selection**: Use `Shift + Pad Up/Down` buttons to navigate between patterns
 - **Note toggle**: Press any pad to toggle notes on/off at the corresponding step position
+- **Melodic sequencing**: Hold any key on the keyboard while pressing a pad to create a step note with that specific pitch
+  - Perfect for creating melodies, basslines, and pitched sequences
+  - Due to FL Studio limitations, only single notes are supported (no chords)
 - **Play cursor**: Visual playback indicator moves across pads in sync with FL Studio playback
 - **Note parameter editing**: Hold any pad + turn encoders to adjust:
   - **Pitch**: Change note pitch